 Indira Johnson – An artist and peacemaker who equates creativity with nonviolence.
 Indira comes to her approach to peacemaking from her parent’s commitment to the arts, social service and Mahatma Gandhi’s nonviolent movement Satyagraha.
 She was named a Chicagoan of the Year in 2013 by Chicago Magazine.
 Indira won the Raven Award for her community art and peace building project, Ten Thousand Ripples.
 Enjoy Suzanne Ross’ celebration of The Creativity of Nonviolence as she presented the award to Indira.

 In April 2017, Indira appeared in Columbia College of Chicago’s TEDx, Evoke Presence.
 Her talk, “The Power of Individual Action: How One Ripple Can Change the World”, begins at 06:10:51.
 Indira exhibited her work in a two-person exhibition at the Riverside Arts Center in Riverside, Illinois.
 In 2018, Indira celebrated International Peace Day with Changing Worlds at the Chicago Cultural Center by creating the Community Blessings Rangoli Drawing that uses art and ritual to foster peaceful interaction and strengthen the bonds that exist between each of us.

 Kevin Miller – An award-winning screenwriter, director and producer who has applied his craft to numerous documentaries, feature films and shorts.
 In addition to his work in film, Miller has written, co-written and edited over 40 books.
 Kevin won the Raven Award for Hellbound?
 Suzanne Ross and Adam Ericksen engage Kevin in a lively discussion of his film.

 In 2018, Kevin is in production on a new feature-length documentary examining the complex relationship between Christianity and violence, past and present.
-The film will be released in late 2019.
+The film was released in late 2019.